vilotiv/HomeWork/DZ17 - SElinux/Readme.md

 vilotiv@vilotiv-leg:/vagrantVM/otus-linux-adm/selinux_dns_problems$ vagrant up
 Bringing machine 'ns01' up with 'virtualbox' provider...
-Bringing machine 'client' up with 'virtualbox' provider...
+Bringing machine client up with virtualbox provider...
-==> ns01: Importing base box 'centos/7'...
+==> ns01: Importing base box centos/7...
 ==> ns01: Matching MAC address for NAT networking...
-==> ns01: Checking if box 'centos/7' version '2004.01' is up to date...
+==> ns01: Checking if box centos/7 version 2004.01 is up to date...
 ==> ns01: There was a problem while downloading the metadata for your box ==> ns01: to check for updates.
 This is not an error, since it is usually due ==> ns01: to temporary network problems.
 This is just a warning.
 The problem